-1.12 Blue Flag Beaches
+6.9 Blue Flag Beaches

 Blue Flag beach environmental and water safety awareness sessions were offered to National Schools from across Co.
 Clare at all Clare's Blue Flag Beaches.
-As part of the educational awareness sessions, the importance o f protecting biodiversity at the beach and the effects of littering and illegal dumping at the beach was highlighted.
+As part of the educational awareness sessions the importance protecting of biodiversity at the beach and the effects of littering and illegal dumping at the beach was highlighted.